JWST's PEARLS: Prime Extragalactic Areas for Reionization and Lensing Science: Project Overview and First Results: Thermal, Straylight, Zodiacal, and DGL Models to Interpret the JWST sky-SB

 \mn {\bf (7) Resulting Error Budget for the NIRCam sky-SB Model:}\ In conclusion, in our error budget of the diffuse light, the uncertainty in the JWST SL model prediction is the largest uncertainty.
 Under the assumption that the uncertainties in modeling the L2 Zodiacal Light, the JWST Stray Light, and the Diffuse Galactic Light are independent, we add them in quadrature in Tables~4--5.
 The combined uncertainties in the modeled NIRCam sky-SB values are listed on the line below each component of the predicted JWST sky-SB (Total-Predict-skySB), and are typically $\sim$10\%.

-\mn With the summaries of Appendix~B3 and C we have all the tools to make estimates of the object-free NIRCam sky-SB and compare these to the currently available models.
+\mn With the summaries of Appendix~\ref{secAppB}--\ref{secAppC} we have all the tools to make estimates of the object-free NIRCam sky-SB and compare these to the currently available models.
 This is discussed in Section~\ref{sec5}, Tables~4--5, and Figure~\ref{fig:fig13}.

 \ve